 Several strategies are used to encourage early intervention with AODA issues.
-Policies and enforcement are reviewed with students during residence hall floor meetings, orientation and the first-year seminar course-Humanities 110.
+Policies and enforcement are reviewed with students during residence hall floor meetings, orientation and the first-year seminar course- Humanities 110 that all freshman take their first semester at Waldorf.

-A "Student of Concerns Committee" made up of faculty, AACE (Learning/Tutoring Center) and Office of Student Life members that continues to work with and respond to identified "at risk" students.
+A "Student of Concerns Committee" which is part of retention made up of faculty, AACE (Learning/Tutoring Center) and Office of Student Life members that continues to work with and respond to identified "at risk" students.
 This includes students that may have behavior problems, attendance issues or campus violations as a result of substance abuse problems.

-First alcohol violation - judicial hearing, letter to student, screening by counseling staff, recommendations to be followed, \$50 fine, coach communication, on-line educational program (1 hour), \$150 failure to comply if course not completed.
+First alcohol violation - judicial hearing, letter to student, screening by counseling staff, recommendations to be followed, online education course "Rethinking Drinking", \$50 fine, coach communication, on-line educational program (1 hour), \$150 failure to comply if course not completed.